For the stormwater sector

 - local authorities, which regulate stormwater management on private properties through provisions in the Building Act 2004 and associated instruments.

-We can do a range of things to support improvements in infrastructure and the environmental performance of stormwater networks.
+We can do a range of things to support improvements in infrastructure and enhance the environmental performance of stormwater networks.
+We are currently engaging with the stormwater sector to gather insights on key challenges and opportunities, and understand the role we can play to support urban stormwater performance.

-- Set Network Environmental Performance Measures so operators must monitor and report on the performance of their services networks to better understand and manage environmental and public health risks.
-Currently there are no measures for stormwater in place.
+- Setting Network Environmental Performance Measures that operators must monitor and report on, to map the performance of their services networks and better understand and manage environmental and public health risks.
+Currently, there are no measures for stormwater in place.

-- Contribute to the development of Stormwater Network Risk Management Plans by water service providers, to be adopted within three years of the Local Government (Water Services) Act’s enactment.
-These plans must align with any relevant stormwater standards or targets and must be reviewed at least every 10 years.
+- Supporting water service providers to develop Stormwater Network Risk Management Plans, to be adopted within three years of the Local Government (Water Services) Act’s enactment.
+These plans must align with any relevant stormwater standards or targets and be reviewed at least every 10 years.

 -

 We can progress a range of policies to support improvements in stormwater infrastructure and the environmental performance of stormwater networks nationally.
-We will be seeking input from the sector to find the best way to develop and sequence these.Recently updatedFind out more
+We will be seeking input from the sector to find the best way to develop and sequence these.Find out more

 -